SilkRose/Pony/stories/chaotic-crush/03-pleasant-picnic.md

 Fluttershy pulls Discord into a tight hug.
 "Yes."

 Discord hugs back.
 "I couldn't actually read the ending, by the way."

+They both giggle together in the loving embrace.